-well-known cross-country differences in the extent and cyclicality of part-time employment.
+cross-country differences in the extent and cyclicality of part-time employment.
 Taken together, these facts strongly suggest the existence of a common experience of involuntary part-time work in most advanced economies.
-In Appendix D.2 we present the main results of our analysis and provide details on the institutional context and measurement of part-time work across countries.

 The paper is structured as follows.
 Section 2 offers a preliminary account of the concept, measurement and basic facts on involuntary part-time work.
 The bulk of our empirical analysis is presented in Section 3.
 Section 4 presents our quantitative framework and measures the welfare effects of involuntary part-time work.
 Section 5 concludes.
-There are two appendices to accompany the empirical analysis of the paper.
-A third appendix contains details and additional results to complement Section 4.
-Finally, some background information for the interested reader is included in a fourth appendix.
+There are two appendices that complement the empirical analysis of the paper.
+A third appendix contains details and additional results that complement Section 4.
+Finally, we provide further background information in a fourth appendix.